Hiteshydv001/Voice.os/README.md

 - OpenAI for Realtime API
 - Google for Gemini AI
-- ElevenLabs for voice synthesis
+- Minimax for voice synthesis
 - Twilio for telephony
 - Firebase for backend infrastructure
 - shadcn/ui for beautiful components